 Here is an example of balancing: After setting up the detector, you raise the coil and then push it to the ground.
 As the coil drops, the threshold hum gets louder.
 You then turn the GROUND BALANCE knob counterclockwise towards the minus sign.
 You pick up the coil and push down again.
 This time you get a slight negative response.
 Turn the GROUND BALANCE knob a little bit towards the positive or in a clockwise direction.
-When raising and lowering the coil, the threshold made no change as the coil was dropped.
+When raising and lowering the coil, the threshold makes no change as the coil is dropped.
 At this point the detector is balanced for the area and is ready to hunt.

 Ground balancing is a learned skill, one that you should practice often.
+AVOID THIS!
+Never tilt your searchcoil when "pumping" your detector to ground balance.
 It is easy to practice almost anywhere-your front or backyard, a local park or a fair-sized flower garden.
 When you are practicing, make sure that there are no pieces of metal underneath your coil that may cause a target sound.

-NOTE: Please remember that the coil must be lifted straight off of the ground.
+Please remember that the coil must be lifted straight off of the ground.
 Swinging the coil in an arc, like a pendulum, will cause false readings and will result in an improper ground balance.